Holy Spirit Advantage Prophetic Ministries

 Judging Others - Jesus Gives Directives

-understand that this command against judging does not mean we should never judge, or rather point out the wrongs
+Christian should understand that this command against judging does not mean we should never judge, or rather point

 The Narrow Versus the Broad Way